openharmony/docs/en/application-dev/reference/apis/js-apis-wallpaper.md

   wallpaper.on('colorChange', listener);
 // Unsubscribe from the listener. wallpaper.off('colorChange', listener);
-//Unsubscribe from all subscriptions of the colorChange type. wallpaper.off('colorChange');
+// Unsubscribe from all subscriptions of the colorChange type. wallpaper.off('colorChange');
   ```